pgadmin-org/pgadmin4/docs/en_US/schema_diff.rst

 ********************

-**Schema Diff** is a feature that allows you to compare objects between two databases.
+**Schema Diff** is a feature that allows you to compare objects between two databases or two schemas.
 Use the *Tools* menu to access Schema Diff.

 The Schema Diff feature allows you to: